Ashton Gate Like?

 Post Code for SAT NAV: BS3 2EJ

-railway station is Parson Street
+station is Parson Street

 which is around a ten minute walk away from the